amithar06/Portfolio-Project/README.md

 - What percentage of the population in each country has received at least one COVID-19 vaccine dose?
 <br>
 <br>
-## When executing the provided SQL queries, you can expect the following results:
+## When executing the provided SQL queries you can expect the following results:-
 <br>
 <br>